dani-lbnl/resting/resting_doc_source/standalone.rst

 To create a service that will run on a standalone service, rather than on a cloud-like platform such as NERSC Spin, run a RESTInG-based service, one may use the following procedure.
 It is assumed that the server has a working Docker installation, as on the computer on which the Docker images were generated for the Spin system.

 #.
+Create an empty working directory and move to this directory.

+#.
+Create a file named `password` containing some plaintext password in the current directory.
+Users will never have to reference this password directly.
+Both containers will mount the current directory

+#.
 In the product description file, specify

    platform = 'standalone'

+#.
+Run `docker network create ...`

+#.
+Run `docker run --add-host=db:... -d -v /secrets -e POSTGRES_PASSWORD_FILE=/secrets/password -p 80:8000/tcp -p 443:443/tcp --name test acts_webserver:3.7`

+#.
+Run `docker run -d -v /secrets -e POSTGRES_PASSWORD_FILE=/secrets/password -e PGDATA=/var/lib/postgres/data --name test acts_postgres:12`

+..
+  Should create password file and write or mount it into both containers db must be the hostname of the postgres container, I hope that I can hardcode the IP address in the hosts file as above also need to put the certificates into the container

 After the initial deployment of a website, database, and persistent storage through the Spin system, create a website administrator user account; this is specific to a Django website and is unrelated to NERSC user accounts.

 #.
 Run `docker image run -it /bin/bash` to execute a shell in the container